Firearms for Defense against Bears

-Keep in mind that in much of Alaska, Canada and other remote areas, exotic ammo and bullets are usually not available.
-People there are often limited to Remington, Winchester, Federal or (sometimes) Hornady factory loads, and then only in the most popular calibers and bullet weights.
+Keep in mind that in much of Alaska and Canada, exotic ammo and bullets are often not available.
+People living in such places are usually limited to Remington, Winchester, Federal or (sometimes) Hornady factory loads, and then only in the most popular calibers and bullet weights.
 Many stores in such areas only sell one brand of ammunition.
 The same often applies to rural areas in the lower 48 states.

 If you choose a rifle for bear protection, go with a repeating or double-barreled rifle in a recognized bear stopping caliber.
-Mainstream choices range from .30/220 up to .45/500.
+Mainstream caliber/bullet weight choices range from .30/180 grain up to .45/500 grain.